-Once this independence has been established, however, the Hierarchy and the various Associations of the Faithful have always maintained that no reason has existed, nor now exists, to forbid Catholics to collaborate with the present regime.
-This is a line of action based on the traditional teaching, brought out by Leo XIII in the Encyclical Libertas, about the indifference of the forms of government and about the political action of Catholics; namely, that 'it is proper to take part in the administration of public affairs, so long as the particular conditions of the moment do not advise to the contrary.
-Indeed, the Church approves each person collaborating towards the common good, and working according to his capacity, for the defence and prosperity of the State.'
-Indeed, not long ago (30 August 1959) the Osservatore Romano recalled this very doctrine, precisely in reference to Spain.
-It was this doctrine which induced the Hierarchy in 1931 to advise the Catholics to collaborate with the Second Republic, and later made them discourage this collaboration when, as we have seen, the attitude of the Republican government showed that it was incapable of maintaining public order and respecting the rights of the people and the Church.
+Once this independence has been established, however, the hierarchy and the various associations of the faithful have always maintained that no reason has existed, nor now exists, to forbid Catholics to collaborate with the present regime.
+This is a line of action based on the traditional teaching, brought out by Leo XIII in the Encyclical Libertas, about the indifference of forms of government and about the political action of Catholics: "It is proper to take part in the administration of public affairs, so long as the particular conditions of the moment do not advise to the contrary.
+Indeed, the Church approves each person collaborating towards the common good, and working according to his capacity, for the defense and prosperity of the state."

+Indeed, not long ago (August 30, 1959) the Osservatore Romano recalled this very doctrine, precisely in reference to Spain.
+It was this doctrine which induced the hierarchy, in 1931, to advise the Catholics to collaborate with the Second Republic, and later made them discourage this collaboration when, as we have seen, the attitude of the republican government showed that it was incapable of maintaining public order and respecting the rights of the people and the Church.

-The many Catholics who have decided to accept public responsibility in the Franco regime have therefore done so freely and according to conscience, in the certainty that they have full right to do so and are acting morally.
+The many Catholics who have decided to accept public responsibility in the Franco regime have, therefore, done so freely and according to conscience, in the certainty that they have full right to do so and are acting morally.
 They know quite well that the regime has its defects, but they also feel convinced that their best contribution to the correction of these defects is to engage themselves personally in the task.

-Besides, it cannot be denied, especially if one bears in mind the troubled years of the Second Republic, that the present State, and the work of Franco and of those elements that have supported him, have brought great benefits to Spain: the re-establishment of order and of the unity of the country, once faced with anarchy and dissolution; the consequent advantages of a long period of peace (Spain had not known twenty years of social peace for a clandestine means, as well as the conduct of all who seek to create or make use of
+Besides, it cannot be denied, especially if one bears in mind the troubled years of the Second Republic, that the present state and the work of Franco and of those elements that have supported him have brought great benefits to Spain.
+They have brought about the re-establishment of order and of unity of a counonce faced with anarchy and dislution; the consequent advantages of a long period of peace (Spain had not known twenty years of social peace for a century and a half); neutrality during the last war, despite the maneuvers and pressures on the country, especially by Hitler; and the rescue of Spain from the fate of becoming a guinea-pig state for communism among the Western countries (as was the explicitly stated intention of Lenin and Stalin).